Close Menu

 They may have nailed the look, but there’s part of me that can’t help but wonder how Rayman: The Board Game will fare when it comes to matching the ‘feel’ of the games it’s based on.
 To better illustrate what I’m getting at, let’s look at a few other video-to-board game adaptations.

 While I haven’t given it a go myself, the Fallout board game seems like a natural extension of the franchise; after all, Bethesda’s cash cow is, first and foremost, an RPG, and one could argue that the first two Fallout games are essentially digital tabletop games.
 Slay the Spire also received its own board game adaptation — another no-brainer seeing as how Slay the Spire is essentially a digital deckbuilding game to begin with.
-Cuphead has its own dice-rolling game, Deadly Premonition was adapted into a murder mystery with hidden roles; the list goes on and on.
+Cuphead has its own dice-rolling game, Deadly Premonition was adapted into a killer mystery with hidden roles; the list goes on and on.
 Heck, even This War of Mine was turned into a tabletop game, receiving a lot of praise for capturing the bleak, anxiety-inducing feeling of the original.

 Rayman Board Game Figurines